 “Obviously we as teachers miss the interpersonal interaction and class time with students.
 That is always hard to replicate,” Small wrote.
 “But at this point we know our students very well, and they know us, and I think it makes it easier for them to reach out if they are struggling, or have questions.”

-Correction: A previous version of this article incorrectly identified the school Sue Shuppy teaches at.
+Correction: A previous version of this article misspelled Matt Nagel’s name and incorrectly identified where Sue Shuppy teaches.

 Support Local Journalism